 - Any physical or mental infirmities of either party

 In addition to resolving issues related to asset division and health, senior divorcees will likely need many new legal documents, including wills, trusts, health care directives, IRAs, pensions, and insurance policies that reflect their new single status.

 Talk to an Experienced Alabama Family Law Attorney

 If you are facing divorce at any stage in your life, you need an experienced family law attorney to ensure your rights and interests are protected.
 Please contact Lana Hawkins at Hawkins Law, LLC to learn more about your divorce options and our representation.
-With offices in Arab and Albertville, Alabama, we are conveniently located to serve Marshall County and the surrounding counties in northern Alabama.
+Serving in Boaz and Albertville, Alabama, we are conveniently located to serve Marshall County and the surrounding counties in northern Alabama.